istio/istio.io/content/en/blog/2019/v1beta1-authorization-policy/index.md

-The Istio `v1beta1` authorization policy is a major update to the previous `v1alpha1` RBAC policy with the design principle of aligning with Istio configuration model, improving user experience by simplifying the API and making policy semantics more flexible without introducing much complexity.
+The Istio `v1beta1` authorization policy is a major update to the previous `v1alpha1` RBAC policy with the design principle of aligning with Istio configuration model, improving user experience by simplifying the API and supporting more use cases (e.g. Ingress/Egress gateway support) without introducing much complexity.

 The `v1beta1` policy is not backward compatible and requires a one time conversion.
 A tool is provided to automate this process.